Poulett Somerset: Early life

+Career

+He was commissioned into the Coldstream Guards in 1839.
+On 12 May 1851, Somerset was sentenced to 10 days’ imprisonment in Coldbath Fields Prison for horsewhipping a police constable who was on duty outside the Crystal Palace during the Great Exhibition.
+The police constable had attempted to stop Somerset from driving his carriage along a closed road, first by signalling, then a verbal warning, and finally by taking hold of the horse’s reins.
+Somerset responded by "lashing the constable with his whip over the head and face”.
+On sentencing, the magistrate commented “the law knows no distinction of persons … you, from your position, ought to have set an example of obedience to those in authority.”

 Somerset served as an aide-de-camp to his uncle, Lord Raglan, during the Crimean War.
 He fought at the Alma, Balaclava, and Inkermann.
 At Inkermann, his horse was killed under him by a shell.
 He served at the Siege of Sevastopol and was made a CB for his Crimean services in 1855, as well as a Knight of the Order of the Medjidie, 4th Class.

+Political career

 In 1859, he was returned as Member of Parliament (MP) for Monmouthshire after his first cousin Edward Arthur Somerset resigned.
 He held the seat until 1871, when he became Steward of the Chiltern Hundreds.